 This approach is certainly not as truthful as the first option, but cannot be considered deceitful.
 Even now he can save time by skipping slides, and compensate by speaking about related topics.

 Every expert presenter will agree that the presenter is the presentation, not the slides!
 And as long as Tom makes sure that his message is not diluted, he can manage with fewer slides.

-However do not use this trick of accessing slides by their numbers unless you have practiced it well and are confident of doing so.
+However do not use this trick of accessing slides by their numbers if you have added slide numbers to all slides!
+Also, don't use this trick unless you have practiced well, and are confident of execution.
 Also, this trick assumes that you know which slide you want to skip too quickly.
 This way of working, in turn, requires that you know your slides well!

 So, what did we learn from this article?
 Here are some takeaways:

 - Always practice your slides before you present to an audience.
 Time your slides, and also time your delivery.
 Also only prepare for around three-fourth of the time allotted to you, so that you have extra time to take questions—and also some extra time so that you never need to jump slides!

 - Know your slide numbers well!
 Create a sequence of your most important slides and memorize the list; something like slides 1, 3, 7, 14, 18, 22, 23, 24, and 25!
 That way you can use keyboard shortcuts only to show your most important slides.
 You can also create a custom show with your most important slides.